rwxrob/zet/20210830121618/README.md

 My boosts are definitely flavored for hacking and infrastructure operations (including "cloud-native").
 These are skills that underlie everything else.
 They are rock-solid and sustainable.
+Most jobs required them, and all jobs will benefit from them.
+Starting salaries are *always* over \$100K in this field.
 In fact, there is a serious drought in the industry now for *good* infrastructure operations engineers, mostly because these skills are not normally taught in school, not even in tech universities like MIT, and certainly not in any "bootcamp."

-Unlike content from uninformed, like-n-subscribe, Linux hobbyists with Social Media marketing degrees, the Beginner Boost™ is focused entirely on tools and technologies *that actually matter* to those hiring for *real* jobs.
+the Beginner Boost™ is focused entirely on tools and technologies *that actually matter* to those hiring for *real* jobs.
 While others might argue about the "best" Linux distro or programming language we focus on stuff that companies are hiring (and